A Quiet Little Table in the Corner

 features the opening pages of the book.
 You can read more here.

 The Herbalist in the Kitchen has been published by The University of Illinois Press.
-In the Spring of 2012, a very different book on the subject, Herbs: A Global History, is due from Reaktion Books -- as part of their Edible Series.
+In the Spring of 2012, a very different book on the subject, Herbs: A Global History, was published by Reaktion Books -- as part of their Edible Series.

-ve got another book: The Business of Food: Encyclopedia of the Food and Drink Industry -- that was also co-edited with Ken Albala.
+Another book: The Business of Food: Encyclopedia of the Food and Drink Industry -- was also co-edited with Ken Albala.
+Both of these joint efforts are available in print or as Kindle books.

-Information about the authors other published materials -- literature would be something of an exaggeration -- can be found in the bibliography at the ASFSs website.
+Information about the authors other published materials -- literature is something of an exaggeration -- can be found in the bibliography at the ASFSs website.

 There are always a few other books simmering -- or possibly fermenting -- just out of sight.
 Not all of them are food-related.
 We'll let you know when any of them seem to be getting closer to completion.